dmis-lab/SeqTagQA/preprocessing/README.md

 ```
 **IMPORTNAT:** Use the `--test` flag for test files.
 If you are generating a file for the challenge (where the answers are not included in the file), use the `--test_without_answer` flag.

-**To be announced soon: conversion code from SQuAD to "qca-triplets".**
+**To be announced soon:** conversion code from SQuAD to "qca-triplets".

-2. Next, convert the qca-triplets (`outputs/qca-test.json`) to CoNLL-QA format, which is the format used for the SeqTagQA train/test code.
+#### 2. Next, convert the qca-triplets (`outputs/qca-test.json`) to CoNLL-QA format, which is the format used for the SeqTagQA train/test code.

 Here is an example CLI script:
 ```bash